metio/pasejo/tests/cmd/help/pasejo-secret-grep.md

 Options:
   -s, --store <STORE>  Optional name of store to use.
 Defaults to the default store or the first one defined in the local user configuration
-  -r, --regex          Whether the search string should be used as a regular expression -v, --verbose...
+  -r, --regex          Whether the search string should be used as a regular expression -V, --show-values    Also print matching secret values, not just their keys -v, --verbose...
 Increase logging verbosity
   -q, --quiet...
 Decrease logging verbosity
   -h, --help           Print help